lilyinstarlight/python-fooster-curse/README.md

     $ pip install fooster-curse
     $ curse file.py

-Output is still a valid Python program with identical function[1] and maintains API compatibility despite identifiers being mangled and with the same identifier mangled differently for each occurrence in the file.
+Output is still a valid Python program with identical function and maintains API compatibility despite identifiers being mangled and with the same identifier mangled differently for each occurrence in the file.

-<sup>[1] Technically it will have different function if non-identifiers in the input file aren't ascii but that is due to a workaround put in place to allow cursing already cursed files since [Baron does not like non-ascii identifiers](https://github.com/PyCQA/baron/issues/164)</sup>

 ## Rule of Three Clause